Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 Insadong is a great place to buy Korean antiques or traditional materials such as calligraphy materials, folk crafts, Korean ceramics, and hanji (traditional paper).

-When visiting the Insadong neighborhood, you cannot miss the Ssamzie-gil, which is a four-story shopping complex with an open-air design.
+Don’t miss the Ssamzie-gil, a four-story shopping complex with an open-air design.
 It is a great place to do some shopping, buy souvenirs, grab Korean fried chicken, and take a pottery class.
 Other interesting markets are Gwangjang Market and Tongin Market.

 Located 100 meters from Ssamziegil Market on the way to Jogyesa Temple is the Insadong Information Center.
 You can get tourist information and rent a hanbok and take photos with it.